davids-pup/Compare-Numbers/README.md

 - array of length 1
 - array of strings instead of integers
 - array length > 1 and filled with integers

+# Linked List

+## Description
+Exercise for being able to implement a number of different functions with Linked Lists without using the framework version.
+Functions include add, remove, search, count, and reverse.